 - submit an online application that includes both professional and client references that are checked by DC Refers.

 All lawyers participating in DC Refers are willing to represent individuals of modest means at reduced fee rates.

 DC Refers screens all lawyers to ensure that they meet these criteria.
 However, we do not guarantee the outcome of any case or that you will find a lawyer who is a good match for your case.

 DC Refers will check in from time to time with clients who use our service and with lawyers participating in the service.
 We will ask if clients are satisfied with the legal services they received.

-4. Where can I locate the DC Refers directory?
+4. How do I return to the DC Refers Directory?